Preparing to operate

 Employee changes and events

-information.
-So you'll need to have processes ready to collect and
+So you'll need to have processes ready to collect and record the correct

-record the correct personal information from new starters.
-This information
+personal information from new starters.
+This information can be gathered

 the P45 part 1 information to HMRC using PAYE Online for employers

-so it will be automatically reported next time you send your payroll
+it will be automatically reported next time you send your payroll information.

 When an employee leaves